nikitavoloboev/data/looking-back/2019/2019-december.md

 It's so freeing to have a journal and out of this world tools.
 No more silos.

 You grow.
 You mature.
 Honestly.

+I am going to build https://learn-anything.xyz

+A marketplace for ideas.
+With experience like [Otta](https://otta.com).
+Matching people to interesting ideas.
+It's amazing for everyone.
+If you have capital, you can invest in an idea.
+If you don't you get inspired to build it.

+And then learning.
+Imagine [Holloway](https://www.holloway.com) but for every topic.
+Or rather imagine Holloway and its reading experience but as a tool.
+Where anyone can create a rich guide for learning any topic.

+Tools like [Otta](https://otta.com) are such a breath of fresh air to me because it shows how much bad the UI is when its not misaligned to your incentives right.
+It's mind boggling how this is not a solved problem still.